 Family dinner has been linked to better academic performance, increased self-confidence, lower risk of depression, and even lower risk of teen pregnancy!
 But you probably already knew that.

 If you’re here, you probably already know about a lot of these benefits and you value family dinner highly.
 Or maybe you’re single and like parties?
 Whatever your motivation, if you’re here you’re probably suffering the same problem that we had earlier this year.
 You don’t have heavy-duty dining room chairs.
 You are probably also aware that most local stores don’t know what you really need and will try to sell you a generic chair.

 Sorry Mr. Salesman, that just isn’t going to cut it for myself and my kids.
 Generic “heavy-duty” metal dining chairs typically have a capacity of around 250 pounds and don’t even think about the wood kind that you get to put together by yourself…

 When I was a kid, having family dinner every night was a given.
-We never ate all at the same time, but you better believe that not sitting at that table was not an option and, if you missed the pre-meal prayer of thanks, you were going to bed hungry.
+We weren’t one of those families that ate at the same time every night but when dinner started you better believe that not sitting at that table was not an option.
+In fact, if you missed the pre-meal prayer of thanks, you were going to bed hungry.
 While we never had dining room chairs for heavy people (and, consequently, broke the legs, arms, and backs off 3 different sets of chairs), we always enjoyed dinner together.

 Now if you, like me, are committed to sharing meals around the table with your family, significant other, etc. and one (or more) person at the table is large and heavy – you might be scrambling to find chairs that support them.